Culcheth High School

 Your child’s class teachers, with support from Teaching Assistants if relevant, will oversee the day to day progress of students.
-Formal assessment takes place once a term and this will be available to you through the website.
+Formal assessment takes place once a term and this will be available to you online.
 Depending on the intervention required, your child may be working at times in a small group aimed at supporting literacy and/or mathematics.
 Sometimes a student requires support to access the curriculum, to manage his or her behaviour, emotions, organization or to work on social skills.
 In this case a mentor or Teaching Assistant may support your child through 1:1 or group work or support in the classroom.
 We run a daily luch club in our Inclusion area and offer Homework support, 4 afterschool sessions per week.
 Support for your child is co-ordinated by the Inclusion Manager who is also the SENCo.

 How is the curriculum matched to a child's needs?